Edirne in Turkey and Plovdiv in Bulgaria: Two excellent places to stop en route between Istanbul and Sofia

 Monument to the Unification of Bulgaria, Plovdiv

-Located in Relaxation and Culture Park, in the western part of the city, the Hillock of Fraternity is a memorial complex dedicated to fallen warriors from the Ottoman campaigns, the Balkan wars and also World Wars I and II.
+Located in Relaxation and Culture Park, in the western part of the city, the Fraternal Barrow Memorial Complex (sometimes called the Hillock of Fraternity) is a memorial complex dedicated to fallen warriors from the Ottoman campaigns, the Balkan wars and also World Wars I and II.
 The structure symbolises a Thracian hillock and inside are supposedly the bones of partisans from the Plovdiv region.
 These days, the monument is padlocked and entry is forbidden.
 It is also in a state of neglect and covered in graffiti but, in my opinion, it still worth visiting for its unusual design and historic association.

 Church of Sveti Nikolai, Bachkovo monastery